 Taking part in this study is completely voluntary.
-You do not have to participate if you don't want to.
-You may also leave the study at any time.
-If you leave the study before it is finished, there will be no penalty to you, and you will not lose any benefits to which you are otherwise entitled.
+Your child does not have to participate if he or she doesn't want to.
+Your child may also leave the study at any time.
+If your child leaves the study before it is finished, there will be no penalty to your child, and your child will not lose any benefits to which he or she is otherwise entitled.